 Bringing a deceased animal over several border controls; is that allowed?
 All those documentaries about people getting arrested for smuggling a bag of peanuts rushed through my mind.
 And on top of that, I am flying to a country that still applies capital punishment as a legal penalty!

 Then again… This is not a typical dead animal.
 The walking stick bug does not stink even when alive.
 At that moment, this was just an empty shell, a vehicle that one of them used in its short lifetime, a chitin exoskeleton at the most.
 I am sure we are bringing a lot of insects over the borders every day, except that their size makes them unnoticeable.

 Besides paradise island, Vietnam also has a hell cave.
 Head north, to Marble Mountain, to discover Am Phu Cave!

 Preparing the Vietnamese walking stick’s funeral

-I carefully removed the dead body of 1of2 out of terrarium.
-Her sister 2of2, her many daughters and nieces, they all were standing still in silence.
-Vietnamese walking sticks do not cry.
+I carefully removed the dead body of 1of2 from the terrarium.
+Her sister 2of2, her many daughters, and nieces, all were standing still in silence.
+Vietnamese walking sticks don’t cry.

-I wrapped the fragile body in a paper tissue, enclosed it in the plastic bag, and hid it in my toiletry case, hoping that the mess in it would help for not detecting 1of2 on airports’ x-ray scans.
+I wrapped the fragile body in paper tissue, enclosed it in a plastic bag, and hid it in my toiletry case, hoping that the mess in it would help with not detecting 1of2 at airports’ x-ray scans.